My name is Karl-Mikael Syding, Mike, or Sprezza

 I was bullied in school

-…for being short and thin, a year younger than my peers, and talking with a northern accent.
+…for being poor, short and thin, a year younger than my peers, and talking with a northern accent.

 I turned my energy toward the fairness and predictability of mathematics and computers, which taught me discipline, patience, algebra, languages, logic… – and programming too.
 Learning these valuable skills early on, rather than acquiescing at formal school’s snail pace, enabled me to leave all competition and bullies far behind.

 The sum of my experiences also made me a truth seeker.